uvadmt/uvadmt.github.io/src/content/syllabus.md

 **Discord:** We will use the course discord server for most other course communications (you will receive information on joining the server by email).
-We expect students to receive messages we send to the `#general` channel as well as any direct messages we send to you on discord.
+We expect students to receive messages we send to the `#announcements` channel as well as any direct messages we send to you on discord.

 If you have questions about course materials or assignments that will